rdkcentral/Lightning-CLI/README.md

 ### Docs

-Open the SDK documentation of the App you're developing
+Open the Lightning SDK documentation of the App you're developing

 ```bash
 lightning-cli dev